 They can also be associated in batch after the upload of isolate records.
-Click the PubMed links batch add (++) link on the curator's main page.
+Click the PubMed batch add (++) link on the curator's main page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.